wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#apiusageovertime">APIUsageOverTime</a>]</td>
 <td>

-Returns a list of each API usage over the time for each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns a list of each API usage over time for each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
 If the optional field of apiUsageOvertimeFilter is provided, the result set will be further filtered by the given api usage overtime filter.